 - Protecting assets to complement Medicaid benefit requirements

 Let's Create a Life Plan That Meets Your Family's Needs

 John Holliman or Melanie B. Holliman (formerly Melanie B. Bradford) create life care plans for the elderly that provide for needs before they arise.
 We think of the details, so the plan evolves smoothly and maintains the desired quality of life.

 Call us today at 205-663-0281 for a free consultation.

 Our goal when developing a life care plan for an older adult is to maintain a high quality of life while protecting your loved one in a manner that is effective, legal and ethical.

-Call us at 205-663-0281 or email us for your a free consultation in person, by phone, or by video conference.
+Call us at 205-663-0281 or email us for your a free consultation by phone or by video conference.